9dots/get-coding-curricula/3-5/grade-3/lesson-plans/lesson-04/lesson.md

 <br/>
 - [ ] **Closing:** Review the three steps to the debugging protocol with the hand gestures.

 >>"As a coder you can follow those 3 steps anytime you find a bug.
 Bugs are a fact of being a coder.
-You probably run into bugs in your life all the time.
-For our next lesson I will ask you to share when you have had to debug a situation in your everyday life."
+You probably run into bugs in your life all the time."

 </notable>